smirarab/sepp/tutorial/tipp-tutorial.md

 This file lists the classification (shown as NCBI taxonomic ids) of each fragment at each of the taxonomic rankings.
 If a fragment does not meet the support threshold (95% in this case), it will be left as unclassified (NA).

-Let's look at abundance.species.csv.
+Let's look at `abundance.species.csv`.
 The file shows the abundance profiles for the species level.
 The file shows that 80% of the reads belong to the species Methanobrevibacter smithii and 19% of the fragments were unclassified at the species level.
 ```
 taxa    abundance
 Methanobrevibacter smithii      0.7969